junxit/us-congress-bills-113/derived/amendments.md

 ### 16 U.S.C. § 590z-7

-> by striking “In connection with” and inserting “(a) In connection with”;
+> by striking “In connection with” and inserting “(a) In connection with”; and

 | | |
 |---|---|